 A neighbor first spotted the blaze and called it in.
 More than 35 animals were burned alive before firefighters could contain the fire.
 Dona and Gretchen told officers they believed the fire was intentionally set by the ALDF due to the ongoing lawsuit.
 However, they admitted Gretchen had the only key to the barn and had been the one to lock the animals into the barn for the night.

 As firefighters worked to control the blaze, they also entered the attached lean-to structure that had not been damaged by the fire.
 There, they found more than a dozen animal corpses in various stages of decay.
-They called in the police to investigate the suspected animal neglect and the State Fire Marshall was called in to determine whether the fire was caused by arson.
+They called in the police to investigate the suspected animal neglect.
+The State Fire Marshall was called in to determine whether the fire was caused by arson.

 Officer Mike Fitzpatrick of the Outagamie Sheriff’s Office, a long-time friend of Gene, Dona and Gretchen, arrived around 1 p.m.
 March 25 to investigate the fire.
 Fitzpatrick was the same officer involved in a previous incident at the zoo in 2015, when Gretchen accused a former employee of stealing four baby goats and a kangaroo.